dzobbe/sgxtuner/README.md

 # annealing-tuner (Work In Progress)
 A tool for automatic tuning of client-server applications parameters.
 The application searches for the best configuration parameters using the Simulated Annealing algorithm (https://en.wikipedia.org/wiki/Simulated_annealing), a stochastic process for iterated local search.
+The application can start four different type of annealing solvers:

+   * Sequential  - This is the standard simulated annealing solver, which searches for the best solution in a sequential way.
+   * Parallel_v1 - This a parallelized version of the simulated annealing in which the CPU workers explore in parallel a specific set of neighborhoods composed by indipendent configurations and periodically exchange information.
+   * Parallel_v2 - This additional parallelized version of the solver starts from different initial parameter configurations and executes multiple indipendent workers, which don't need to exchange information except for the final comparison of worker results.
+   * Parallel_v2 - This last parallel version, instead, applies the "Parallel Simulated Annealing using Genetic Crossover" algorithm explained in the following paper https://pdfs.semanticscholar.org/3504/9bedbf4ee018a4b987beaa68394646e3fd47.pdf

+The application starts as many workers as the number of physical CPU cores.

 ## Requirements
 Of course, you will need Rust installed.
 If you haven't already, get it here: [rust-lang.org](https://www.rust-lang.org).
 Also you need [Cargo](https://crates.io) to easily compile.
 The rustc compiler version required is the 1.15.0-nightly.